egregoire23/UnsupervisedWithR/PageRank Algorithm.md

 In this example, the damping factor had a significant influence on the PageRank scores.
 With the higher damping factors of .85 and .99, there is a clear pattern of which pages are most likely to be clicked on and two pages that are rarely visited.
-However with the very low damping factors of .25 and .01, the randomness takes hold and nearly all of the pages are equally likely to be clicked on.
+However, with the very low damping factors of .25 and .01, the randomness takes hold and nearly all of the pages are equally likely to be clicked on.